 Dry shake to incorporate the ingredients, then add ice and shake thoroughly.

-Return to the Chartreuse-thyme glass and light the mixture on fire for a few seconds.
+Return to the green liqueur-thyme glass and light the mixture on fire for a few seconds.

 Double strain the contents of the shaker into the glass to extinguish the flame.